Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Looking forward to "meeting" you!

-Oh, and one more thing: I'd like to hear from other hikers willing to share their unique insights into healthy hiking.
+Oh, and one more thing: I like to hear from other hikers willing to share their unique insights into healthy hiking.

-So if you have some tips for healthier hiking, send them my way using the green box, or use this CONTACT link.
+So if you have some tips for healthier hiking, send them to me via this CONTACT link.

 It makes all of us better, healthier hikers.